Giuseppe Giofrè: Career

 In 2017 he was featured in projects with different artists, appearing among the dancers for Camila Cabello's performance at the Billboard Music Awards, in the music videos "Beautiful Trauma" by Pink, directed by Nick Florez and R. J. Durell, and in the video "Love So Soft" by Kelly Clarkson under the direction of Dave Meyer.
 The same year he worked with Swift again, being cast for "Look What You Made Me Do" and "...Ready for It?" music videos, both directed by Joseph Kahn and choreographed by Tyce Diorio.
 In 2018 he embraced Swift's Reputation Stadium Tour as a dance member.

 In early 2019 Giofrè was supposed to dance at the Britney Spears Domination Residency Show in Las Vegas, later cancelled by the artist herself.
 He was cast in Swift's music video "Me!" and "You Need to Calm Down", working behind Swift and Dave Meyers direction and Tyce Diorio choreography.
 Between June and August 2019, he took part at the It's My Party Tour by Jennifer Lopez and he was cast as a dance troupe of Dancing with the Stars in September 2019.

 In 2020 Giofrè returned to Italy to work as a professional dancer on Amici di Maria De Filippi.
 He also performed with Jonas Brothers on their Happiness Begins Tour and dance on Sam Smith and Demi Lovato's music video for "I'm Ready".
 In 2020 Giofrè danced for Dua Lipa's Studio 2054 concert, while in 2021 he acted in Amazon Prime Video film's Cinderella.
 In 2023 he was cast as judge for the final stage of the 22nd season of Amici di Maria De Filippi.
 In 2024 he danced alongside Kylie Minogue at the 49th People's Choice Awards for her "Padam Padam" performance, and was selected as lead dancer of Minogue summer performances at several European festivals, including at a concert at the Hyde Park in London and at the Sziget Festival in Budapest.
 The same year he work with Dave Meyers on Jennifer Lopez's "Can't Get Enough" music video.
 In July 2024 he danced for Christina Aguilera's performance for Dolce & Gabbana's Alta Moda Faschion Show.

 Giofrè has worked alongside international artists such as Dua Lipa Justin Timberlake, Camila Cabello, Jennifer Lopez, Kelly Clarkson, Ariana Grande, Nicki Minaj, Paula Abdul, Wiz Khalifa, Leona Lewis, Kelsea Ballerini, Nelly, Charli XCX, Ellie Goulding, Selena Gomez, Omi, Fifth Harmony, Mary J Blige, Little Mix, Jason Derulo, Fetty Wap, Nick Jonas, Chiquis, Dan Reynolds of Imagine Dragons, The Weeknd, Erika Jayne, Carrie Underwood, Redfoo, Pitbull and Ricky Martin.

 Personal life

-Between 2018 and 2022, he was romantically linked to fellow dancer Adam Vesperman.
+Between 2018 and 2022, Giofrè was romantically linked to fellow dancer Adam Vesperman.